-During the year ended December 31, 2010, there were 11 meetings of the Board of Directors, 8 of which were telephonic meetings.
-Each incumbent director attended at least 75% of the aggregate total number of the meetings of the Board of Directors during the year ended December 31, 2010, and the meetings of the Board of Directors committees on which he served during that fiscal year.
+During the year ended December 31, 2011, there were seven meetings of the Board of Directors, two of which were telephonic meetings.
+Bruce L. Hack attended fewer than 75% of the aggregate total number of the meetings of the Board of Directors during the year ended December 31, 2011.